This course is available in both an instructor-monitored format and ONLINE format. For the ONLINE format select:

-Part 9, Section 139(1) of the Alberta Occupational Health & Safety Code states, “An employer and a supervisor, or a self-employed person, must ensure that a worker is protected from falling if a worker may fall,”
+Part 9, Section 139(1) of the Alberta Occupational Health and Safety Code states, “An employer and a supervisor, or a self-employed person, must ensure that a worker is protected from falling if a worker may fall,”

-This 8 hour training course provides participants with an overall understanding of what is required to be compliant with Alberta Occupational Health & Safety Code Part 9, Fall Protection.
+This training course provides participants with an overall understanding of what is required to be compliant with Alberta Occupational Health and Safety Code Part 9, Fall Protection.
 At the end of the course, students should understand fall protection safety principles; how these principles apply to their work environment and how to use fall protection equipment in a correct and safe manner.
 The content of this course covers the general principles of fall protection.
 Employers are responsible for ensuring their own companies have created a fall protection program which addresses their specific workplace needs.

-In addition to Part 9 of the Alberta Occupational Health & Safety Code, this course provides instruction on Parts 1 thru 3, 7, 8, 12, 17, 18, 23, 28 and 41 of the Code.
+In addition to Part 9 of the Alberta Occupational Health and Safety Code, this course provides instruction on Parts 1 thru 3, 7, 8, 12, 17, 18, 23, 28 and 41 of the Code.
 The course also provides instruction on Parts 1, 2 and 4 of the Alberta Occupational Health & Safety Act and Part 1, Sections 7, 12 thru 15 of the Alberta Occupational Health & Safety Legislation.

 Throughout the course, an experienced instructor will provide common examples of how diligent employers, in a variety of industries throughout Alberta meet the fall protection legislative requirements.